Griefed/ServerPackCreatorExampleAddon/README.md

 Below the big button are some textfields which allow you to change some values of the global addon-wide configuration.
 Global addon-configurations are handed to you by ServerPackCreator when the tab is instantiated.
-The only thing you need to take care of is to call `saveConfiguration()` from within your tab to save the configuration.
+The only thing you need to take care of is to call `saveConfiguration()` (see [Tab](src/main/java/de/griefed/exampleaddon/gui/tab/TetrisTab.java) )from within your tab to save the configuration.
 The example above simply adds a button `Set values` which does just that.

 Global addon-configurations are passed to every extension, along with any available extension-specific configuration,